-Father Juan will bring his vitality, cultural heritage, and passion to his ministry role and plans to foster outreach to all members in the community and offer opportunities to foster hope not just on Sundays but in their daily lives.
+Father Juan brought his vitality, cultural heritage, and passion to his ministry role and fostered outreach to all members in the community and offered opportunities to foster hope not just on Sundays but in their daily lives.
+His memory and influence continues to inspire the parish.

 Before discerning a call to ordained ministry, Father Juan was employed as a social worker in various clinical and academic settings in New York and Michigan.
 He moved from the Bronx to Detroit in 2001, and most recently lived in Berkley, MI, with his husband, Joe Cloutier, and their three standard Schnauzers, Maggie, Lazarus, and Jaeger.